Outhouse Maintenance

 Keep a small bucket with lime or wood stove ashes inside the outhouse.
 Use a small scoop to scatter some of the lime or wood stove ashes into the privy after every use.
 This helps reduce both the bad insects and the nasty odours while aiding the decomposition process.

-This one is inexpensive and comes complete with a lid and a small shovel.
+Look for one that comes complete with a lid and a small shovel.

 Air Freshener